Gradient: Motivation

 Consider a room where the temperature is given by a scalar field, T, so at each point (x, y, z) the temperature is T(x, y, z), independent of time.
 At each point in the room, the gradient of T at that point will show the direction in which the temperature rises most quickly, moving away from (x, y, z).
 The magnitude of the gradient will determine how fast the temperature rises in that direction.

 Consider a surface whose height above sea level at point (x, y) is H(x, y).
 The gradient of H at a point is a plane vector pointing in the direction of the steepest slope or grade at that point.
 The steepness of the slope at that point is given by the magnitude of the gradient vector.

 The gradient can also be used to measure how a scalar field changes in other directions, rather than just the direction of greatest change, by taking a dot product.
 Suppose that the steepest slope on a hill is 40%.
 A road going directly uphill has slope 40%, but a road going around the hill at an angle will have a shallower slope.
-For example, if the road is at a 60° angle from the uphill direction (when both directions are projected onto the horizontal plane), then the slope along the road will be the dot product between the gradient vector and a unit vector along the road, namely 40% times the cosine of 60°, or 20%.
+For example, if the road is at a 60° angle from the uphill direction (when both directions are projected onto the horizontal plane), then the slope along the road will be the dot product between the gradient vector and a unit vector along the road, as the dot product measures how much the unit vector along the road aligns with the steepest slope, which is 40% times the cosine of 60°, or 20%.

 More generally, if the hill height function H is differentiable, then the gradient of H dotted with a unit vector gives the slope of the hill in the direction of the vector, the directional derivative of H along the unit vector.